 I'M A DESIGNER AND RESEARCHER BASED IN AOTEAROA NEW ZEALAND.
 MY PRACTICE BLENDS INDIGENOUS STORYTELLING, CRITICAL CARTOGRAPHY, AND DIGITAL SYSTEMS THINKING TO REIMAGINE HOW WE VISUALISE LAND, DATA, AND IDENTITY.

 Ethan Sheaf-Morrison is an independent designer, researcher, and developer based in Aotearoa New Zealand.
 Grounded in his Māori whakapapa (Te Whānau-ā-Apanui), his work intersects indigenous storytelling, critical cartography, and digital world-building.
-He creates poetic, technically rigorous responses to social and environmental systems through data visualisation, mapping, and typographic experimentation.

 Teaching Fellow, Victoria University — 2025